Citizen Kane: Pre-release controversy

 Soon after, Parsons called Schaefer and threatened RKO with a lawsuit if they released Kane.
 She also contacted the management of Radio City Music Hall and demanded that they should not screen it.
 The next day, the front page headline in Daily Variety read, "HEARST BANS RKO FROM PAPERS."
 Hearst began this ban by suppressing promotion of RKO's Kitty Foyle, but in two weeks the ban was lifted for everything except Kane.

 When Schaefer did not submit to Parsons she called other studio heads and made more threats on behalf of Hearst to expose the private lives of people throughout the entire film industry.
-Welles was threatened with an exposé about his romance with the married actress Dolores del Río, who wanted the affair kept secret until her divorce was finalized.
+Welles was then threatened with an exposé about his romance with the married actress Dolores del Río, who wanted the affair kept secret until her divorce was finalized.
 In a statement to journalists Welles denied that the film was about Hearst.
 Hearst began preparing an injunction against the film for libel and invasion of privacy, but Welles's lawyer told him that he doubted Hearst would proceed due to the negative publicity and required testimony that an injunction would bring.

 The Hollywood Reporter ran a front-page story on January 13 that Hearst papers were about to run a series of editorials attacking Hollywood's practice of hiring refugees and immigrants for jobs that could be done by Americans.
 The goal was to put pressure on the other studios to force RKO to shelve Kane.
 Many of those immigrants had fled Europe after the rise of fascism and feared losing the haven of the United States.
 Soon afterwards, Schaefer was approached by Nicholas Schenck, head of Metro-Goldwyn-Mayer's parent company, with an offer on the behalf of Louis B. Mayer and other Hollywood executives to RKO Pictures of $805,000 to destroy all prints of the film and burn the negative.

 Once RKO's legal team reassured Schaefer, the studio announced on January 21 that Kane would be released as scheduled, and with one of the largest promotional campaigns in the studio's history.
 Schaefer brought Welles to New York City for a private screening of the film with the New York corporate heads of the studios and their lawyers.
 There was no objection to its release provided that certain changes, including the removal or softening of specific references that might offend Hearst, were made.
 Welles agreed and cut the running time from 122 minutes to 119 minutes.
 The cuts satisfied the corporate lawyers.